 Sadly, the ChoicePoint case demonstrated the ignorance within the security media, as even an Information Security Magazine article described ChoicePoint as a business that specializes in protecting personal information.
 That is incorrect and misleading.
 ChoicePoint is a business that specializes in compiling and selling personal information.
 Its business mandate is to put "sufficient" effort into protecting the information that it stores and sells.

 I am honestly bewildered as to why the outrage about the "Bank of America incident" is being directed at Bank of America.
-From
+From all indications, it was doing everything right.

 The indications are that tapes were in the process of being shipped to a backup facility, which is a good demonstration of proper security procedures.
 All reports and tracking indicate that the tapes were stolen by an airline baggage handler.
 This is an infinitely greater concern than the fact that "senators'" information was stolen.